totara/totara-docker-dev/README.md

 ./node_modules/.bin/grunt
 ```

-If npm and grunt-cli is already installed you can use the shortcut bash script:
+Or you use the shortcut bash script:

 ```bash
 ./totara-grunt.sh